-There’s a new dirty word for those in the press release business: Panda 4.0.
+There’s a new dirty word for those who write and those who buy press releases: Panda 4.0.
 Google’s new algorithm helps prevent sites with bad content from ranking high in search results.

 That sounds great, right?
 After all, sites that belch out any ol’ garbage with a few keywords stuffed here and there should be penalized